Kryry: Administrative division

 Stebno forms an exclave of the municipal territory.

 Etymology

-The name is derived from a Polish word for "scream, shout, caw".
+The name is derived from a Polish word for 'scream', 'shout', 'caw'.

 Geography

 Kryry is located about 33 km southwest of Louny, 47 km north of Plzeň, and 65 km west of Prague.
 It lies in the Rakovník Uplands.
 The highest point is below the top of the hill Hůrka at 435 m above sea level.
 The Blšanka River flows through the town.

 History

 The first written mention of Kryry is from 1320.
 During the Hussite Wars in 1421, the Czech population was murdered by crusaders and the village became ethnically German.
-The Germans were expelled after World War II.
+The German-speaking population was expelled after World War II.

 Transport

-The I/6 road (part of the European route E48), which replaces here the unfinished section of the D6 motorway, passes through the Stebno exclave.
+The I/6 road (part of the European route E48), which replaces here the unfinished section of the D6 motorway, runs through the Stebno exclave.

 Kryry is located on the railway line Plzeň–Most.